KDBC-TV

 KDBC-TV (channel 4) is a television station in El Paso, Texas, United States, affiliated with CBS and MyNetworkTV.
 It is owned by Sinclair Broadcast Group alongside Fox affiliate KFOX-TV (channel 14).
-Both stations share studios on South Alto Mesa Drive in northwest El Paso, while KDBC-TV's transmitter is located atop the Franklin Mountains on the El Paso city limits.
+The two stations share studios on South Alto Mesa Drive in northwest El Paso; KDBC-TV's transmitter is located atop the Franklin Mountains on the El Paso city limits.

 History

 Early years

-The station first signed on the air on December 14, 1952 as KROD-TV.
+The station first signed on the air on December 14, 1952, as KROD-TV.
 It was the first television station in the El Paso television market.
 The station was founded by Dorrance Roderick, owner of KROD radio (600 AM) and the El Paso Times newspaper.
 KROD-TV's original studio facilities were located at 2201 Wyoming Avenue, currently the home of KSCE (channel 38), now off I-10.

 Early programs on the station included the children's shows Red Brown and Anna Lee and Bozo's Big Top.
 For adults, there was wrestling program Mitchell's Mat Time.
 The station has been a CBS affiliate since its sign-on, as KROD radio had been a longtime affiliate of the CBS Radio Network.
 KROD-TV also maintained secondary affiliations with ABC and the DuMont Television Network until 1956.
 It lost the ABC affiliation when KILT (channel 13; now KVIA-TV on channel 7) became an affiliate of that network in November.
 KROD-TV lost DuMont when the network ceased operations in August 1956.
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.
 Roderick sold the station to Trigg-Vaughn of Dallas in 1959.